Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 8284 questions found out of 12095 clips
+* 8324 questions found out of 12137 clips
-* 7969 non-trolling & on-topic questions found out of 8284 total questions
+* 8007 non-trolling & on-topic questions found out of 8324 total questions
-* 543 questions found with no other references
+* 550 questions found with no other references
 ## grouped by date
+* 2024-02-13: 11 of 38 questions found with no other references
 * 2024-02-09: 1 of 14 questions found with no other references
-* 2024-02-06: 8 of 54 questions found with no other references
+* 2024-02-06: 6 of 54 questions found with no other references
 * 2024-02-02: 0 of 2 questions found with no other references
 * 2024-01-30: 2 of 31 questions found with no other references
 * 2024-01-23: 2 of 3 questions found with no other references